simplicitesoftware/documentation/docs/documentation/operation/cloudfoundry.md

 =================================

 > **Warning**: this document may be **outdated** and incomplete.
-> Docker-based deployments (see [this document](/lesson/docs/operation/docker)) are to be preferred over deployement on a proprietary PaaS.
+> Docker-based deployments (see [this document]/docs/operation/docker) are to be preferred over deployement on a proprietary PaaS.
 > Our support capabilities on this PaaS is very limited so before choosing this option make sure you have required up-to-date expertise.

 IBM Bluemix
 -----------

-Simplicit&eacute;&reg; instances can easily be deployed on the CloudFoundry&reg;-based IBM Bluemix PaaS:
+Simplicité instances can easily be deployed on the CloudFoundry&reg;-based IBM Bluemix PaaS:

 <iframe width="450" height="254" src="//www.youtube.com/embed/P8cKAU2VDIg" frameborder="0" allowfullscreen></iframe>